June 8, 2018

-Scott Peters of Placerville, Cali. began exploring options for an energy-efficient HVAC for his 1953 home.
-Built without central air conditioning or heating, the home utilized an evaporative cooler in the summer months, and a fireplace insert with floor registers in addition to wall heaters during the wintertime.
 “Our house was run entirely on electricity—no natural gas or propane,” Peters said.
 “We first had solar installed to cut electrical costs, and then went shopping for an energy-efficient HVAC that could be retrofitted into our older home.”

-Rather than paying the $25,000 up front, Peters opted for financing through Ygrene’s PACE financing program.
-PACE, or property assessed clean energy, is an offering that allows property owners to leverage their home equity to finance improvements that save energy, save water, utilize renewables and protect against natural disasters like earthquakes and hurricanes.
+Rather than paying for the $25,000 project upfront, Peters opted for financing through Ygrene’s PACE financing program.
+PACE, or property assessed clean energy, financing enables property owners to leverage their home equity to finance improvements that save energy and water, utilize renewable energy like solar, and protect against natural disasters such as earthquakes and hurricanes.

-Property owners then repay the amount financed as part of their annual property taxes, without having to worry about a monthly bill.
+Financing is incorporated into and repaid with the homeowner’s annual property taxes, without having to worry about a monthly bill.
 “Before we initiated the project, I did a lot of fact-checking online and spoke to Ygrene customer service a couple of times with specific questions,” Peters said.
 “The whole process was very straightforward.
 The project team, the customer service team – everyone involved was on the same page with us and the contractor.”

 With refreshingly cool air in the summer and a toasty atmosphere in the winter, Peters has shared his experience with friends and family.
 “It’s a great program – very user-friendly and totally transparent,” he said.
 “We have a house in Florida and Ygrene financing is available there as well – we may look into solar panels.”